Aditya-1729/Kalman-filter/README.md

 Kalman filter is an elegant solution to this problem.
 It's an algorithm that performes Bayes optimal dynamic state estimation.
 It is based on a dynamic model for Predictions and a measurement model for update.
 It leads to an optimal Minimum Mean Squared Error Estimation for linear dynamic systems.

-Fun fact: Rudolf Kálmán who co invented this algorithm faced a lot of criticism initially.
-He was forced to publish his results in  Mechanical engineering rather than Electrical or systems Engineering.
+*Fun fact: Rudolf Kálmán who co invented this algorithm faced a lot of criticism initially.
+He was forced to publish his results in  Mechanical engineering rather than Electrical or systems Engineering!*

 ## Code
 The code is an ipython file and I have tried to present descriptions/ mathematical formulations along the code cells.